2004 Tláhuac lynching

 On 23 November 2004, three plainclothes Federal Preventative Police (PFP) officers, Cristóbal Bonilla Martín, Edgar Moreno Nolasco, and Víctor Mireles Barrera, were lynched in San Juan Ixtayopan, Tláhuac, a borough of Mexico City, after they were accused of kidnapping two children from a local elementary school.
 Moreno was eventually extracted by riot police and sent to the hospital, where he remained in a coma for around a month; Mireles and Bonilla were both killed, with their bodies being doused in gasoline and set alight.
 The next day, at least 32 people were arrested in an operation by the Federal Investigations Agency.

 The lynching was almost uniformly condemned, sparking discussion concerning Mexico's justice system and vigilantism.
 Criticism was especially levied at law enforcement's sluggish response to the incident, resulting in the dismissal of several high-ranking officials, including Marcelo Ebrard, then Mexico City's chief of police.

 Background

-Due to rampant distrust of authorities stemming from widespread corruption, lynchings became prevalent across Mexico during the 1990's.
-From 1984 to 2001, there were 186 attempted lynchings across Mexico, with 75 occurring between 1993-1995.
-This trend continued to a lesser extent into the 2000's.
+Due to rampant distrust of authorities stemming from widespread corruption, lynchings became frequent across Mexico during the 1990s.
+From 1984 to 2001, there were 186 attempted lynchings across Mexico, with 75 occurring in 1993–95.
+This trend continued to a lesser extent into the 2000s.
 A 2004 survey done by the Latin American Public Opinion Project found that up to 30% of Mexicans professed support for vigilante justice.

 Most lynchings took place in Mexico City, particularly in the eastern boroughs.
 At the time, an average of 478 crimes were being reported in the city per day, with some experts believing that "the real figures could be five times as high, since most people are reluctant to report crime".